hardibhalodiya/CustomChat/README.md

 Then you can install the library using either yarn:

-yarn add customcomponent
+yarn add customchat
 or npm:

-npm install --save customcomponent
+npm install --save customchat
 Now you're good to go!